 “The way they look at me at home in my village is very different from the way they used to look at me.
 And sometimes they even come up to me and ask me for advice – it makes me a little bit proud.”

 Women are widely unrepresented in the professional sphere due to lack of access to higher education.
-With more young women joining the professional workforce and having a voice in senior level positions, the gender imbalance in positions of influence will slowly start to shift.
+With more young women joining the professional workforce and having a voice, the gender imbalance in Sub-Saharan Africa will start to shift and will improve economic conditions on a worldwide scale.

-I would like to donate to a university scholarship and help more women in Africa become leaders with professional designations.
+I would like to donate to a university scholarship.

 The cost of a full year university scholarship is $3500.